-Director – Nic Mathieu, Screenplay – George Nolfi, Story – Ian Fried & Nic Mathieu, Producers – Jillian Share, Photography – Bojan Bazelli, Music – Tom Holkenborg, Visual Effects – Hy*drau*lx (Supervisors – Colin Strause & Greg Strause), Vitality VFX (Supervisor – Leong Wongsayun) & Weta Digital Limited (Supervisor – Erik Winquist), Special Effects Supervisor – Yves De Bono, Prosthetic Makeup Effects – Filefex Studio (Designer – Ivan Poharnok), Production Design – Tom Meyer.
-Production Company – Legendary Entertainment
+Director – Nic Mathieu, Screenplay – George Nolfi, Story – Ian Fried & Nic Mathieu, Producer – Jillian Share, Photography – Bojan Bazelli, Music – Tom Holkenborg, Visual Effects – Hy*drau*lx (Supervisors – Colin Strause & Greg Strause), Vitality VFX (Supervisor – Leong Wongsayun) & Weta Digital Limited (Supervisor – Erik Winquist), Special Effects Supervisor – Yves De Bono, Prosthetic Makeup Effects – Filefex Studio (Designer – Ivan Poharnok), Production Design – Tom Meyer.
+Production Company – Legendary Entertainment.

 James Badge Dale (Dr Mark Clyne), Emily Mortimer (Fran Madison), Bruce Greenwood (General James Orland), Max Martini (Captain Sessions), Cory Hardrict (Alessio), Clayne Crawford (Sergeant Toll), Gonzalo Melendez (Captain Marco Cabrera), Ursula Parker (Sarl), Aaron Serban (Bogdan), Louis Ozawa Changchien (Sergeant Chen), Ryan Robbins (Comstock), Stephen Root (Dr Mindala)